Place in the Sun Fruit Tea Lemonade

 Some recipes feel like a season in a glass.
 This fruit tea lemonade is that for summer.
 It starts with a double-strength brew of Place in the Sun Fruit Tea, a loose leaf blend of honeybush, hibiscus petals, rosehips, apple, papaya, blackberry, strawberry, and raspberry.
 Brewed double-strength, it pours into the pitcher a deep, gorgeous coral color.
-Then comes the lemon juice, raw honey, and cold water, and the whole thing transforms into a fruit tea lemonade that tastes like it took far more effort than it did.
+Then comes the lemon juice, minimally filtered honey, and cold water, and the whole thing transforms into a fruit tea lemonade that tastes like it took far more effort than it did.

 It is one of those pitcher drinks that disappears fast.
 You will want to make a double batch.